Old Glory: History of the original "Old Glory"

 Mary Jane Roland, Driver's daughter, said Driver gave her the flag as a gift on July 10, 1873, telling her, "This is my old ship flag Old Glory.
 I love it as a mother loves her child.
 Take it and cherish it as I have always cherished it; for it has been my steadfast friend and protector in all parts of the world—savage, heathen and civilized."

 Driver died on March 3, 1886, and was buried in the Nashville City Cemetery, where, at Driver's request, his rescue of the Bounty descendants is noted on his grave stone.

-Following Driver’s death, a family feud erupted over the ownership of the flag.
+Following Driver's death, a family feud erupted over the ownership of the flag.
 Driver's niece, Harriet Ruth Waters Cooke, the daughter of Driver's youngest sister, said she inherited the flag and presented her version of Old Glory to the Essex Institute in Salem, which became the Peabody Essex Museum, along with family memorabilia that included a letter from the Pitcairn Islands to Driver.
 Cooke published a family memoir in 1889, omitting any mention of Mary Jane Roland.

 Roland wrote an account of the flag, publishing Old Glory, The True Story in 1918.
 In that memoir, Roland disputed Cooke's narrative.
-He presented evidence for her claim that the flag she owned was the true Old Glory.
+She presented evidence for her claim that the flag she owned was the true Old Glory.
 In 1922, Roland gave her Old Glory to President Warren G. Harding.
 Harding had the flag sent to the Smithsonian Institution.
 The same year, the Peabody Essex Museum sent its Old Glory to the Smithsonian.

 In 2019, Captain Driver's great-great grandson, Jack Benz, published a novel depicting the life and adventures of Captain William Driver using information collected from personal research and inherited from Captain Driver's descendants.

 Smithsonian Institution collection

 The Smithsonian Institution has regarded the Roland flag as the authentic Old Glory, since "documentary evidence in the Tennessee State Library and Archives suggests it was the one hidden in the quilt and presented to Union troops who took Nashville.
-The Roland flag is 17x10 feet.
-The Peabody flag is 12x6 feet.
+The Roland flag is 17×10 feet.
+The Peabody flag is 12×6 feet.

 In June 2006, the Smithsonian's National Museum of American History (NMAH) loaned the Roland flag to the Tennessee State Museum in Nashville for an eight-month exhibit entitled "Old Glory: An American Treasure Comes Home".
 The flag was in fragile condition and had to be carefully shipped and displayed.

 A conservation evaluation of both flags by NMAH curator Jennifer Locke Jones and Thomassen-Krauss began in 2012.
-Preliminary findings indicate that the larger Roland flag has the stronger claim to being the original Old Glory but that the Peabody flag dated to the same era and is a legitimate Driver family heirloom and Civil War-era relic.
+Preliminary findings indicate that the larger Roland flag has the stronger claim to being the original Old Glory but that the Peabody flag dated to the same era and is a legitimate Driver family heirloom and Civil War–era relic.
 The Roland Old Glory is heavily worn on the fly edges, consistent with the wear of a seagoing flag.

 The Peabody Essex Museum has in its collection fragmentary scraps from what was claimed to be Old Glory.